triggerdotdev/apihero/README.md

 ## Coming soon

 We plan on adding browser support very soon, as well as a custom `fetch` module that will allow you to use API Hero without stubbing the Node.js request modules.

+## Self hosting
+A detailed self-hosting guide is coming soon.
+For now you can use the Readmes for the separate apps.

 ## Plans